Bansnetsajak007/FilesShare/README.md

 4. **Responsive Design**
     - A responsive design that adapts to various devices, ensuring a consistent and enjoyable user experience whether on a desktop, tablet, or mobile device.

-5. **Shareable Links**
-    - Generate shareable links for files, allowing users to easily distribute and collaborate on shared content without the need for complicated account setups.

 6. **Robust File Management**
     - Include features for users to manage their shared files effectively, with options for organizing, deleting, and tracking file activities.

-## Future Enhancements

-Our commitment to continuous improvement includes the following planned features:

-- **User Accounts and Permissions:**
-    - Introduce user accounts with customizable permissions, enhancing security and control over shared files.

-- **Real-time Collaboration:**
-    - Enable real-time collaboration on shared documents, fostering teamwork and productivity.

-- **Integration with Cloud Services:**
-    - Explore integration options with popular cloud services to broaden the range of storage and sharing capabilities.

-- **File Versioning:**
-    - Implement version control for files, allowing users to track changes and revert to previous versions if needed.

-- **Automatic File Deletion:**
-    - Files uploaded will be automatically deleted after 24 hours, promoting data privacy and system cleanliness.

-- **Code-based File Access:**
-    - Instead of generating links, a unique code will be assigned to each file.
-Users will need to enter the code to download the file, adding an extra layer of security.

-- **UI Enhancements:**
-    - Implement enhancements to the user interface for a more visually appealing and intuitive experience.

 ## Conclusion